The Leaps & Bounds Dog Food Review: Tested & Evaluated 2023

 Taste & Digestibility 4/5

 This is a highly palatable food, meaning most dogs enjoy eating it.
 Since the first ingredient in all recipes is meat and meat meal, it’s no wonder pups like it.
-There are very few complaints about gastrointestinal issues when feeding this brand, so if your dog isn’t sensitive it might be a good option.
+Amongst our expert panel, there were very few complaints about gastrointestinal issues when feeding this brand, so if your dog isn’t sensitive it might be a good option.

-Because it’s impossible to guarantee a smooth transition even between same-brand bags, we’re taking off 1 star.
+Because it’s impossible to guarantee a smooth transition even between same-brand bags, our panel decided to take off 1 star.

 The ingredient list starts with meat meal from poultry, fish, beef and or lamb.
 It’s nice to see meat as the first ingredient, especially at this price-point.